knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 ```
 ```
 TF/Accelerometer/U/<id>/I
+   required: # this tag is not part of the data structure
+     timeStamp: Number <from: 0 to: 9223372036854775807> # default: Current time in nano seconds
    optional: # this tag is not part of the data structure
      accelerationThreshold:
        required: # this tag is not part of the data structure